Digital-Business-Council/Digital-Capability-Publisher/docs/servicemetadatapublishing.md

 ## 7.5 Process Identifier

 Process Identifiers are described in the BDX-smp standard (OASIS, 2014, p.
 18).
 Actual values will be defined in this implementation guide.

+## 7.6 Discovery Interface

+The Capability Publisher REST interface provides access to two resources:

+ 1. Signed Service Metadata: the representation is an XML document with a service metadata and signature; and
+ 2. Service Group: the representation is an XML document with a list of locations for signed service metadata resources.
+ Representation of these two resources is per the BDX-smp standard.

+The management interface concerned with updates and changes to the Capability Publisher are described further in this implementation guide.

+### 7.6.1 Location of Signed Service Metadata

+The resource address of the Signed Service Metadata follows the BDX-smp standard:

+Actual values depend on the scheme identifier and document identifier types.
+These values will be published further in this implementation guide.

+### 7.6.2 Location of Service Group

+The resource address of the Service Group is:

+Actual values depend on the scheme identifier.
+This value is described further in this implementation guide.